-We pride ourselves on providing our students with a curriculum which is broad, balanced and relevant to each of our learners.
+At Altrincham College, we pride ourselves on providing our students with a curriculum which is broad, deep, balanced and relevant to each of our learners.

-The curriculum on offer is in line with the National Curriculum, however is flexible enough to allow individuals to follow their own bespoke programmes of study so that they can achieve the best possible outcome when they leave us.
+The curriculum on offer is flexible enough to allow individuals to follow their own bespoke programmes of study so that they can achieve the best possible outcome when they leave us.
 We have also ensured that an array of extra-curricular activities are on offer to enrich and supplement the main curriculum.

 KS3 Curriculum Overview

-The Altrincham College curriculum is organised into a one week timetable of 30, fifty minute lessons, offering a broad and balanced curriculum at Key Stage 3.
+The Altrincham College curriculum is organised into a two-week timetable fifty hour-long lessons, offering a broad and balanced curriculum at Key Stage 3.

 This gives students the opportunity to achieve their full potential, and make as much progress as possible.

 The following subjects are taught across each year of the key stage:

 *MFL – The French and Spanish programmes rotate on an annual basis.